telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/ajax-binding.md

           .Sortable()
     )

-## Customize the Rendered Content and Attach Event Handlers on the Fly
+## Customize Content and Attach Event Handlers on the Fly

-In addition using [server](/aspnet-mvc/helpers/grid/configuration#template) and [client](/aspnet-mvc/helpers/grid/configuration#clienttemplate) column templates, in some cases you may need to customize the Grid data rows' appearance or content with Javascript - hide, show or modify some content, attach custom event handlers, etc.
+In addition to using [server](/aspnet-mvc/helpers/grid/configuration#template) and [client](/aspnet-mvc/helpers/grid/configuration#clienttemplate) column templates, in some cases you may need to customize the Grid data rows' appearance or content with Javascript - hide, show or modify some content, attach custom event handlers, etc.
 When using client-side databinding for the Grid, all these customizations should be performed in the Grid's [dataBound](/aspnet-mvc/helpers/grid/overview#handling-kendo-ui-grid-events) event.
 If the custom code is executed earlier (e.g. in document.ready), it is very likely to have no effect, because the table rows are still not rendered at that time.